conoro/conoro.github.io/_harp/motorola-s10-hd-are-brilliant-bluetooth-running-headphones/index.md

 Not much more to say.
 They work perfectly.
 They come with a variety of ear-plug sizes and they are great value.
 I'll be using nothing else from now on when running.

-Thanks again to the <a href="http://www.mobilefun.co.uk">Mobile Fun</a> crew.
+Thanks again to the Mobile Fun crew.
 Still the first site I go to when I want to get something for my phone.

 UPDATE June 5th 2012: I ran the Cork Half Marathon yesterday with the S10-HD connected to my HTC Sensation.
 They worked beautifully.
 No battery issues, no drop-outs and my head wasn't sore afterwards.
 Which is more than can be said about the balls of my feet.